After 40, capability doesn’t disappear all at once. It erodes quietly when movement becomes optional.

 After 40, that difference matters.

 That’s why Semper Ruck doesn’t chase intensity.
+It builds capability you can keep.

 The Recruit Training is a structured, four-phase progression that teaches you how to move under load again the right way.
 You learn how to walk with intent, carry weight correctly, manage recovery, and rebuild consistency without breaking yourself.